-- 28.12.
-Applications must be filed with a supporting affidavit containing evidence that sufficiently sets out the basis on which the application is made and, as soon as practicable, a copy of the child's birth certificate and any existing child care plan. - 28.13.
-Unless otherwise directed by the Court, any supporting materials or reports that are intended to be relied upon shall be annexed to an affidavit, unless otherwise directed by the Court. - 28.14.
-Material filed at any stage of the proceedings must be served on the other parties at least two working days before the next listed date. - 28.15.
-Unless otherwise directed by the Court, a copy of any subsequent child care plan, interim child care plan or any reports made pursuant to s74(5), shall be filed and served within 14 days of their making or review. - 28.16.
-When an application seeking a protection order is filed concerning a child for whom there has been a previous care and protection order, or for the extension or variation of an existing protection order, the material in support of the application must include: - 28.16.1. the reports made pursuant to s74(5) of the Act for the review of the care plan conducted during the operation of the previous order; and - 28.16.2. a copy of the most recent care plan implemented, or sought to be implemented, during the operation of the previous order; and

-28.16.3. a document reporting the extent to which each party has complied with requirements or undertakings applicable to the party under the previous order.
+- 28.10 Applications must be filed with a supporting affidavit containing evidence that sufficiently sets out the basis on which the application is made and, as soon as practicable, a copy of the child's birth certificate. - 28.11 Unless otherwise directed by the Court, any supporting materials or reports that are intended to be relied upon shall be annexed to an affidavit, unless otherwise directed by the Court. - 28.12 Material filed at any stage of the proceedings must be served on the other parties at least two working days before the next listed date. - 28.13 Unless otherwise directed by the Court, a copy of any subsequent or amended care plan, interim care plan or any reports made pursuant to s74(5), shall be filed and served within 14 days of being prepared. - 28.14 When an application seeking a protection order is filed concerning a child for whom there has been a previous care and protection order, or for the extension or variation of an existing protection order, the material in support of the application must include: - 28.14.1 the reports made pursuant to s74(5) of the Act for the review of the care plan conducted during the operation of the previous order; - 28.14.2 a copy of the most recent care plan implemented, or sought to be implemented, during the operation of the previous order; and - 28.14.3 a document reporting the extent to which each party has complied with requirements, directions or undertakings applicable to the party under the previous order.